- What We Do

-First, a glut of goods needed to be moved by better transportation technologies than a horse-drawn cart or a ship that took weeks to get to its destination.
+First, a bunch of goods needed to be moved by better transportation technologies than a horse-drawn cart or a ship that took weeks to get to its destination.
 Steam engines were developed for industry and quickly adopted for transportation.
 Steamships cut the travel time on lengthy journeys, allowing goods to make it to distant ports.
 Steam locomotives roared down nationwide tracks, connecting distant cities and bringing exciting new products to untapped markets.

 Second, it took more than fast transport to sell an exploding variety of new products to a growing global population.
 People needed to be convinced that these new things were worth their money.
 To convince the people, organizations turned to advertising.
 The development of advertising and the evolution of modern retail has always tracked each other closely because more sophisticated stuff requires more sophisticated advertising techniques to attract buyers.

 In 1925, the development of pallets made warehousing efficient, allowing more products to be stored or shipped in less time.
 Pallet-moving equipment, such as jacks and forklifts, followed the pallet into warehouses everywhere.

 Then, the Great Depression hit.
 Americans tightened their belts, but not for long.
 The outbreak of World War II, which eclipsed the Great War, forced combatant nations to create the largest and most complex supply chains ever seen.

 By the end of the war, 4.4 million motorized vehicles and tanks, 6.8 million pieces of guns and artillery, 637,000 aircraft, and 55,000 ships would roll off the assembly lines of Allied factories.